 Treatment of retinal disease may be complex and sometimes urgent.
 Options include:

-- Indenting the surface of your eye.
-This surgery, called scleral (SKLEER-ul) buckling, is used to repair a retinal detachment.
+Indenting the surface of your eye.
+This surgery, called scleral (SKLAIR-ul) buckling, is used to repair a retinal detachment.
 Your surgeon sews a small piece of silicone material to the outside eye surface (sclera).
-This indents the sclera and relieves some of the force caused by the vitreous tugging on the retina.
+This indents the sclera and relieves some of the force caused by the vitreous tugging on the retina and reattaches the retina.
 This technique may be used with other treatments.

 Evacuating and replacing the fluid in the eye.
 In this procedure, called vitrectomy (vih-TREK-tuh-me), your surgeon removes the gel-like fluid that fills the inside of your eye (vitreous).
 He or she then injects air, gas or liquid into the space.